IgooorGP/crawler_infoglobo/README.md

 ```
 {
-    "Hello user": "Welcome to the crawler service!
-Please login with"
+    "Hello user": "Welcome user!
+Dont forget to login to use the service."
 }
 ```